Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

 To get a sense of fidelity’s value, you need look no further than a key second-order meta-analysis published by the American Educational Research Association.

-This research found that simulation-based learning in higher education reliably produces positive outcomes, and that simulations ‘with an overall high authenticity do have greater effects than simulations with a lower authenticity.’
+This study found that simulation-based learning in higher education reliably produces positive outcomes, and that simulations ‘with an overall high authenticity do have greater effects than simulations with a lower authenticity.’

 Frequently Asked Questions